Lost-Empire-Entertainment/circuit-chan/README.md

 Movement is free in first-person perspective, while interaction with puzzle elements occurs on a fixed 0.5m x 0.5m x 0.5m cubic grid.
 Progression is level-to-level, with each level containing a self-contained circuit challenge that must be completed to unlock the exit.

+The game uses [KalaWindow](https://github.com/kalakit/kalawindow) as its foundation for windowing, graphics and input.

 ## Environment
 Initial facility state is clean and operational:
 - Uniform lighting